moniquewong/moniquewong.github.io/themes.md

 - Supply and demand planning
 - Entrepreneurship
 - Impact reporting
+- Data literate organizations
+- Business model design

 ## Society
 I believe that business is given a social license to operate by society and that business should serve the goals of society.

 Topics I have some experience with and/or have continuing interest:
 - Social enterprise